bqle/monkeysweeper/README.txt

 A significant stumbling block for me was organizing the whole code, so that the solving algorithms do not repeat much code.
 At one point, I had separate solving algorithms in Minesweeper, but I realized solveLikePro and solveLikeAmateur had pretty similar structure, just their updateProbability was different.
-I had the same problem in monkeysweeper.RunMinesweeper with the solving feature - where they largely shared the same structure.
+I had the same problem in monkeysweeper.RunMonkeysweeper with the solving feature - where they largely shared the same structure.
 As such, I refractored the code so that the overlapping structure is eliminated by using functional programming.